Shivers (1975 film): Critical response

-Canadian journalist Robert Fulford (writing as Marshall Delaney) decried the content of Shivers in the national magazine Saturday Night.
-Since Cronenberg's film was partially financed by the taxpayer-funded Canadian Film Development Corporation (later known as Telefilm Canada), Fulford headlined the article with "You should know how bad this film is.
-After all, you paid for it."
+Canadian journalist Robert Fulford previously praised Cronenberg's prior film Stereo.
+However, Fulford, writing under the pseudonym Marshall Delaney, decried the content of Shivers in the national magazine Saturday Night.
+Because Cronenberg's film was partially financed by the taxpayer-funded CFDC, Fulford headlined the article with You should know how bad this film is.
+After all, you paid for it.
 He called it "crammed with blood, violence and depraved sex", and "the most repulsive movie I've ever seen."
-Not only did this high-profile attack make it more difficult for Cronenberg to obtain funding for his subsequent movies, but, according to Cronenberg, the article resulted in him being kicked out of his apartment in Toronto, due to his landlord's inclusion of a "morality clause" in the lease.
+Not only did this high-profile attack make it more difficult for Cronenberg to obtain funding for his subsequent movies it also resulted in him being kicked out of his apartment in Toronto according to Cronenberg, due to his landlord's inclusion of a "morality clause" in the lease.
 The controversy over the sexual and violent content of Shivers grew to the point that the Parliament of Canada debated the film's social and artistic value and effect upon society.

+Box office

+The film was successful in Quebec, but failed in the United States with Cronenberg blaming American International Pictures's poor distribution.
+Multiple scenes were cut from the American release to prevent an X rating.
+The film earned around $5 million after a theatrical release in forty countries.

+Making $1 million in Canada, Shivers was one of the highest-grossing English-language Canadian films of all time, and more profitable than any previous Canadian film.
+According to Cronenberg it was the first film funded by the CFDC to earn a profit.

+Accolades

 Related works

 The screenplay was published by Faber & Faber in the 2002 collection David Cronenberg: Collected Screenplays 1: Stereo, Crimes of the Future, Shivers, Rabid.
+The British horror movie magazine Shivers, which was published between 1992 and 2008, was named in tribute to this film.